 Raketa acquired its namesake from Cosmonaut Yuri Gagarin inaugural flight into outer space, the first for mankind.
 In honor of the flight, Petrodvorets named its watches “rocket,” or Raketa in Russian.
 Mechanical Raketa watches produced in Petrodvorets were exported to many Eastern Bloc and communist countries and were considered one of the most durable and reliable movements there – the Ak-47 of watches at the time, if you will.

-This Kopernik comes with two NATO straps, Pelican travel case, and springbar tool.
+This Kopernik comes with a leather NATO strap, nylon NATO strap, Pelican travel case, and springbar tool.

 Near NOS 1980s Soviet Raketa Kopernik Sun & Moon Mechanical Watch

-CASE: Original 35.5mm (37mm w/crown) x 41.5mm black case, with original caseback; black coating is handsomely and evenly worn throughout the case, which adds a great vintage feel to the Copernicus.
+CASE: Original 35.5mm (37mm w/crown) x 41.5mm black case, with original caseback; black PVD coating evinces no wear - this case is in near NOS condition.

 CRYSTAL: Domed acrylic crystal is scratch-free.